-Before you ask ‘what to eat after yoga’ remember Ahimsa or non-violence plays a considerable part in yogic diet.
+Before you ask ‘what to eat after yoga’ remember Ahimsa or non-violence plays a considerable part in the yogic diet.
 This aspect of the yogic diet states that all living beings are connected and the world is a better place if you do not hurt another living being.
 You can follow this principle by avoiding the consumption of meat and dairy products.

 The practice of purity and cleanliness in the yogic diet is known as Saucha.
-One of the easiest ways for you to follow this principle is doing away with chemically-prepared and processed food items.
+One of the easiest ways for you to follow this principle is doing away with chemically prepared and processed food items.
 Organic food items are free of any chemicals and you can consume these to practice Saucha in the yoga diet.

 Sattva, also known as the state of equanimity is an integral part of the yogic diet.
 If you combine a Sattvic diet with regular yoga practice, it keeps your mind calm and sharper.
 You should include fresh fruits, mild spices, and vegetables.

 However, you must know what food to eat after yoga, and that without a doubt includes Sattvic food items.
-Let us find out what you can consume in yoga diet.
+Let us find out what you can consume in a yoga diet.

 For you to follow a proper yoga diet, all you need to do is include certain Sattvic food items in your daily diet.
 Read further to know what these are.